coni2k/SS/Notes.md

 ---
 sudokuId as querystring - and the application should listen when its loading - localhost/5 - load sudoku 5 history.js?!

 ---
-size 4 sudoku is okay
-but UI calculations are terrible - it takes too much time to apply them try to create some shortcut css block for different size - 2,3,4,5 = 4,9,16,25? also in size 4, counts are dissappeared ?! - how to display them?

----
 horizontal + vertical groups for square? and then use them as well with ToggleSelected()